openclarity/openclarity/kubeclarity/e2e/README.md

 - make cli
 - mv ./cli/bin/cli ./e2e/kubeclarity-cli
 - make e2e (or run in debug like you will run a unit test)

-Note: Need to increase docker daemon memory to 8G.
-(On mac with docker desktop) Careful, this will drain a lot from your computer cpu.